Objectives and strategy

 - Climate Culture Interactions

-Furthermore, the HCE also acts as an incubator for additional research projects, cooperative projects, graduate schools etc. The objective is to continually build networks between any two of the key disciplines of natural sciences, social sciences and cultural studies.
+The HCE acts as an incubator for additional research projects, cooperative projects, graduate schools etc. The objective is to continually build networks between any two of the key disciplines of natural sciences, social sciences and cultural studies.

 Interdisciplinary and integrative cooperation